Wild animals

 The Indian wolf (Canis lupus pallipes) is a subspecies of gray wolf that is native to the Indian subcontinent.
 It is one of the smallest and rarest subspecies of gray wolf in the world.

 Indian wolves are typically smaller than other subspecies of gray wolf, with males weighing between 20 and 30 kilograms (44 and 66 pounds) and females weighing between 15 and 25 kilograms (33 and 55 pounds).
 They have a short, thin coat of fur that is typically gray or yellowish in color.
+This adaptation helps them endure the warm climate of their habitat.

 The Indian wolf is currently listed as Endangered on the IUCN Red List of Threatened Species.
 The main threats to the Indian wolf are habitat loss, poaching, and persecution by humans.
+Conservation efforts are focused on mitigating human-wolf conflicts and promoting sustainable land use practices.

 What Are the Different Types of Wolves? - Indian wolf (Canis lupus pallipes)